 Dr. Bethany joined our team in August of 2020 after graduating from Michigan State University earlier that spring.
 She grew up in Branch County and was very active in 4-H and FFA.
 She especially enjoys working with production animals and producers, but also enjoys small animal surgery and any opportunity to give back to the organizations that lead her to where she is today.

-Kelsey is one of our licensed Veterinary Technicians.
+Kelsey is one of our licensed Veterinary Technicians that joined our team in January 2017.
 She graduated in 2013 from The Vet Tech Institute at the International Business College in Fort Wayne, Indiana.

 Kelsey’s special interests include dentistry, assisting in orthopedic & soft tissue surgeries, & providing the necessary care for critical care and emergency cases.
 Her favorite hobbies are softball, volleyball, camping, hunting, and spending time with family, her 4 dogs & 2 cats.
-She is pictured here with her husband, Doctor Anthony.
+She is pictured here with her husband, Doctor Anthony and their son, Logan.

 Shae is one of our licensed technicians.
 She joined our team in February 2019 and has been a wonderful addition.
 She graduated from the Michigan State Veterinary Technician program in 2008 and has worked in the veterinary field ever since.
 Her hobbies include spending time with her 2 daughters, parading with her beautiful Belgian horses and attending horse shows.